 - Executive summary of key themes, concerns, ideas, and practices discussed

-- Keynote session highlights
+- Keynote and plenary session highlights

 - Specific workshop session highlights